andreped/fast-stain-normalization/README.md

 ```

 The script support various arguments, i.e. for choosing which method to use or how many iterations to run.
 Append **-h** to the command to see which arguments are supported and how to use them.

+## Troubleshooting

+Note that StainTools depends on [spams](https://github.com/samuelstjean/spams-python), which is currently not supported on Windows.
+Hence, it would not be possible to run the experiments using the Windows operating system.
+However, Ubuntu Linux and macOS should work.

+If the patch size chosen is too small, the stain normalization methods might fail, especially the ITK-implementation.
+The same implementation might also fail if a colourless patch is provided.
+The reference image and input images should therefore be of representative size with meaningful content, for the method to produce a meaningful output.